pkmoore/crashsimlang/README.md

 pip install setuptools
 pip install .
 ```
-Installing in this fashion makes the command "cslang" available globally.
+Installing in this fashion makes the command "port" available globally.
 It also provides a "parse\_syscall\_definitions" command for generating a
 syscall\_definitions.pickle file needed for working with strace.